Ashok0/EnderalVREssentials/README.md

 * Spell Wheel VR MCM:
 1. Select Advanced > Set "Slow Time Scale" to 5.
 (Enables slow motion when selecting items from the spell wheel)

+* R.A.S.S.
+1. Select Options > Raining and set this option to "Off" if you dislike waterdroplet effects on the camera when it is raining.

 # YOU'RE ALL DONE!
 ENJOY ENDERAL: FORGOTTEN STORIES IN VR!
 ALL STEPS BEYOND THIS POINT ARE OPTIONAL.